-Sea fog can carry microbes and pathogens miles inland
+Maine sea fog can carry airborne pathogens, scientists find

 Most immune systems can handle most pathogens, and some of the microbes may actually keep us healthy, he said.

-And he’s quick to point out that his work “should not instill fear in anyone, only curiosity and better appreciation for the function of fog in the Coastal Maine ecosystem and way of life.”
+And he’s quick to point out that his work “should not instill fear in anyone, only curiosity and better appreciation for the function of fog in the coastal Maine ecosystem and way of life.”

 The research may actually be more important for those who live in more urban, polluted areas such as New York City, he said.